captainpandamonkey5/CaptainPandaMonkey5/README.md

 I'm currently in my fourth year of studying Computer Science 💻.
 I have a relentless drive to expand my knowledge and skills in technology, constantly seeking to create, develop, and dive into new innovations.

-📚 Currently Learning: Tailwind CSS and REST API
+📚 Currently Learning: REST API, Laravel, and React

 🏢 Internship: Summer intern at Highly Succeed Inc. as a Backend Developer June 2024 - July 2024